MicrosoftDocs/minecraft-creator/creator/Reference/Content/FogsReference/Examples/FogsIntroduction.md

 - Biomes: The settings defined to be on each biome.
 - Command: The settings set on the player by server commands.

-### Engine Default

-Hard-coded values are used in case there are no data driven values; the Engine Default will be loaded if there is no matching fog setting when the game reaches the bottom of the fog stack.

-### Data Default

-Defined in **biomes_client.json** under `default` if it references a fog definition via `fog_identifier`.

 ### Biomes

 The biome layer is an average of all the settings defined by the biomes around the player's position.
 The biome settings are defined in **biomes_client.json** as well for each individual biome.